 24 Dec 2008

-Lesslie Newbigin was a bishop in the Church of England, who settled for a while in Birmingham - where we used to live.
+The late Lesslie Newbigin was a bishop in the Church of England, who settled for a while in Birmingham, where we used to live.
 I'd never read any of his books, but one of them was assigned to a theology course my younger son was doing last year, so I decided to read it.

-'The Other side of 1984' is a short book - only 75 pages - written as a paper, raising some important questions about the future of Western culture, and where the church fits in.
+'The other side of 1984' is a short book - only 75 pages - written as a paper.
+It raises some important questions about the future of western culture, and where the church fits in.
 The author believed that - in the UK, at least in the 1980s - the Enlightenment view of science as somehow 'superior' to religion was fast becoming obsolete.

 He acknowledges in this book that we certainly do not wish to return to the Dark Ages, and, moreover, that science and technology have improved our lives in many important ways.
 Nevertheless, he believed that Christians needed to make a stand, not just in private but in public life too, so that the emergence of new societal structures would in some way reflect the ethos and morality of Scripture.